Skip to content

 Did you know

 Parental leave is generous in Denmark.
-Women receive paid leave for four weeks before a baby's birth and 14 weeks after.
-Men receive paid leave for two weeks after the birth, and then the parents split up to 32 weeks paid leave.
+The person carrying the baby receives paid leave for four weeks before a baby's birth and 14 weeks after.
+The other parent receives paid leave for two weeks after the birth, and afterwards both parents have the right to 9 weeks paid leave and can spilt up to 13 weeks paid leave.

 LGBTI+ rights in Denmark

-Being gay in Denmark is no big deal.
+Being gay in Denmark is less of a big deal compared to many other places in the world.
 The country legalised same-sex marriage in 2012, and same-sex partners are treated the same as opposite-sex partners before the law.
-Several government ministers in same-sex relationships bring their partners to public galas and introduce them to Queen Margrethe II.
+Several government ministers in same-sex relationships have brought their partners to public galas and introduced them to the Danish Monarch.

 Although it lacks a distinct "gay neighbourhood," Copenhagen is generally considered one of the most gay-friendly cities in the world.
 Its annual Pride Parade is held each year in August.